Software designed to help emerging VC and PE firms growFIND OUT MORE

 Have you ever asked yourself: “What were our prior year operating expenses by department and office location?” or “What are the explanations for the variances between my actual and projected monitoring fees by portfolio investment?”
 Non-PE specific accounting programs can, of course, track expenses in what would be considered traditional corporate categories.
 Where they begin to fall short is in the nuances of the private capital markets.
 Multiple management companies, across multiple funds, portfolio companies and investors is where, as they say, the “rubber hits the road,” and it becomes increasingly imperative – and difficult – to understand the factors that drive results given the layers of complexity involved.
 Allvue Corporate Accounting’s multi-dimensional chart of accounts allows PE Managers to set up a streamlined set of GL Accounts with unlimited dimensions to track attributes such as deals, funds, sectors, office locations, departments, and anything else needed to understand and analyze operating results and budgetary variances in depth.

 Perhaps the biggest difference between generic accounting solutions and a PE-specific accounting provider is when the implementation and ongoing support ensues.
 The question becomes this: when a GP is looking to implement a management accounting solution, does the solution provider speak “Private Equity?”
 Meaning, do they understand the difference between a fund, portfolio company and an LP?
-Implementing any kind of software solution can pose challenges.
+Implementing any kind of software solution, be it accounting, LP Management or fund admin can pose challenges.
 But when the software provider understands your business – and the goals specific to the private equity markets – the process can be made much simpler and less aggravating.